-6.2.1 Radiological Protection of Persons
+6.2.1 Radiological protection of persons

-Long term safety assessments of a facility or contaminated site should provide reasonable assurance that the regulatory radiological dose limit for public exposure (currently 1 mSv/a) will not be exceeded.
+Long-term safety assessments of a facility or contaminated site should provide reasonable assurance that the regulatory radiological dose limit for public exposure (currently 1~mSv/a) will not be exceeded.
 However, to account for the possibility of exposure to multiple sources and to help ensure that doses resulting from the facility being assessed are as low as reasonably achievable (ALARA), an acceptance criterion that is less than the regulatory limit should be used.

-For example, for design optimization, the ICRP recommends a design target, referred to as a 'dose constraint,' of no more than about 0.3 mSv/a.
+For example, for design optimization, the International Commission on Radiological Protection (ICRP) recommends a design target, referred to as a 'dose constraint,' of no more than about 0.3 mSv/a.
 While the dose constraint is used as a design target in the optimization process, it is not used as a limit for compliance.
 The dose constraint should therefore not be used to account for uncertainties in assessment model predictions.